makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

   * mapping each dataset size to the baseline performance, finding the matching performance on the new method’s curve, and seeing how many examples requird
 * reframes the goal from pushing up performance on a fixed-size benchmark
-  * can be applied to other definitions of cost as well (e.g., GPU compute)
+  * can be applied to other definitions of cost as well (eg, GPU compute)

 # 3 RAINBOW